 - Location and sector - we are seeking broad representation from across the UK and Europe, as well as the academic, pharmaceutical, biotechnology, chemical and agrochemical sectors.

-Assessment of suitability for the role will be made on the information provided in the application form and CV and also the balance of applicants’ expertise and interests.
+Assessment of suitability for the role will be made on the information provided in the application form and CV and also the balance of applicants’ expertise, geographic location and interests.

-Board members are expected to attend two (one day) Board meetings annually, usually in April and October.
-Participation in other activities, such as attending NC3Rs events and grant holder meetings, may be required.
+Board members are expected to attend two (one day) Board meetings annually.
+Participation in other activities, such as attending NC3Rs events and Grant holder meetings, may be required.

-Board members will be appointed from 1 January 2020 for a three year term with a possibility of a further extension of up to two years at the discretion of the NC3Rs Board Chair.
+Board members will be appointed from 1 January 2021 for a three year term with a possibility of an extension of up to two further years at the discretion of the NC3Rs Board Chair.
 There will be an opportunity to review membership with the Board Chair during the first year of appointment if requested.

 Appointments are made in a personal capacity.
 It is essential that individuals should be able to commit the necessary time and attention to the role, and have the full support of their employer and organisation in doing so.